syncfusion/blazor-docs/src/notifications/progress-bar/types.md

 component: "Progress Bar"

-description: "Learn here all about Types of Syncfusion Progress Bar (SfProgressBar) component and more."
+description: "Learn here all about types of Syncfusion Progress Bar (SfProgressBar) component and more."
 ---

 # Types in Blazor Progress Bar (SfProgressBar)

-Visualize the progress in various shapes, such as a rectangle, circle, or semi-circle, to give it a unique look.
+In this section, the progress can be visualized in different shapes, such as a rectangle, circle, or semi-circle, to give it a unique look.

 ## Linear

-To get a linear Progress Bar, set the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html) property to [`Linear`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html#Syncfusion_Blazor_ProgressBar_ProgressType_Linear).
+To get a linear progress bar, set the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html) property to [`Linear`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressType.html#Syncfusion_Blazor_ProgressBar_ProgressType_Linear).
 As shown below, it also supports secondary progress, indeterminate, segments, and different modes of progress.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar